awkwardpolygons/cartographer/README.md

    add the AO texture to index 2 channel 0 (Red), the Roughness texture to index 2 channel 1 (Green), the Mettalic texture to index 2 channel 2 (Blue).
    8. If you add a NormalMap to a layer, don't forget to enable that layer for NormalMapping.
-   7. **ATTENTION** Godot's texture arrays are quite buggy.
+   7. **ATTENTION!** Godot's texture arrays are quite buggy.
 Cartographer comes with tools to help work around this.
-   You should save you texture array to an external file for perfomance, but saving the texture array in the scene or as a standard Godot resource (.tres or .res) causes errors.
+   You should save your texture array to an external file for perfomance, but saving the texture array in the scene or as a standard Godot resource (.tres or .res) causes errors.
 Cartographer has a custom texture array resource saver, click the `Save` option and choose to save the texture array as a `.texarr` file type.
    **Even better**, use the custom TextureArray Importer that builds TextureArrays from JSON files.
 More info below.